 Abundance in oceans

 These data reflect the average composition of ocean water.
 Values vary slightly with location and depth.
-Units are parts per billion by atoms.
+Units are parts per billion by weight.

 Data given in different sources vary somewhat, reflecting the difficulty in assessing these numbers.
 Values given here are estimates of the average composition of ocean water and are derived by a consensus and averaging process for data abstracted from references 1-5.
 Values for the more rare elements are probably accurate to within an order of magnitude.
 Values in any particular location may be very different from those given here.